forcedotcom/LightningTestingService/developer-workflow.md

 The Lightning Testing Service, or LTS, is a set of tools and services that let you create test suites for your Lightning components using standard JavaScript test frameworks like Jasmine.

-If you haven't already installed the LTS, start with [the project introduction](./README.md) instead of this document.
+If you haven’t already installed the LTS, start with [the project introduction](./README.md) instead of this document.

 ## Developer Workflows

-This document provides background on how the LTS works, both by itself, and when used with Salesforce DX.
-We'll also describe a number of common tasks you might perform while doing development work.
+This document provides background on how the LTS works, both by itself and when used with Salesforce DX.
+We’ll also describe a number of common tasks you might perform while doing development work.
 You can combine these tasks with each other and with your own developer processes.
 The workflows enabled by the LTS can significantly improve your overall development lifecycle.

 ## LTS Basics and Some Theory of Operation